-In October 2019, the Authority pursued a value planning process to determine if further refinements to the Project were warranted.
-Between October 2019 and April 2020, the Authority considered previous input from state and federal agencies, non-governmental organizations, elected officials, landowners, and local communities, and decided to "right size" the Project to better meet the needs of Sites Storage Partners1, the statewide water supply and the environment.
+In October 2019, the Authority pursued a value planning process to determine if further refinements to the alternatives in the 2017 Draft EIR/EIS were warranted.
+Between October 2019 and April 2020, the Authority considered previous input from state and federal agencies, non-governmental organizations, elected officials, landowners, and local communities, and decided to "right size" the Project to better meet the needs of Storage Partners1, the statewide water supply, and the environment.
 Multiple alternatives were considered during the value planning process that took into consideration the public and agency comments received on the 2017 Draft EIR/EIS (Sites Project Authority 2020).
 The primary objectives of this process were to: